yodertv/Reminders/readme.txt

 - Client sets DB.
 Query string for archive delete method to pass in the DB name.
 - (Bug#5-Fixed) Still failing on IE 9.
 IE dev tools don't help with this security error, but google did.
 Found the trick was to start the app w/ the /#/ version of the URL.
 - Explored using node as build script.
 Using commander and shelljs.
-- Created clean, bake, build, install commands framework.
+- Created clean, prep, build, install commands framework.
 See DevNotes for more info.
+- Changed bake to prep and added node_module dependancy check.
+- Upgraded angular to solve :port issue with ngResource.
+Version 1.3.8
+-

 // Known bugs next Bug#7
 (Bug#6) Invalid date on history page in IE9.